CIG-UCL/polaffini/README.md

 ## 2. Applying a transformation from **Polaffini** to any image

-   - To output the full transfo and appy it to an image:
+   - To output the full transfo and apply it to an image:
      ```bash
      python ${polaffdir}/scripts/polaffini_pair.py -m <path-to-moving-image>\
                                                    -ms <path-to-moving-segmentation>\
                                                    -rs <path-to-target-segmentation>\
                                                    -ot ${transfo}

      python ${polaffdir}/scripts/apply_transfos.py -m <path-to-moving-image>\
                                                    -g <path-to-target-image>\
                                                    -t <path-to-full-transfo>\